About ICT Procurement

 IT Purchase Request

 The Information and Communication Technology (ICT) form initiates and documents the review process of IT products/services to ensure our campus adheres to CSU policy.
-The form must be completed by the purchase requester, reviewed for compliance, and approved by the Accessibility Compliant Team and IITS/CIO prior to proceeding with the purchase.
+The form must be completed by the purchase requester, reviewed for compliance, and approved by the ATI Team, Security Team, and IITS/CIO prior to proceeding with the purchase.

 The duration of the review process will vary based on campus peaks times (start of a semester, fiscal year-end, etc.), the product/service type, and timeliness of suppliers in providing a Voluntary Product Accessibility Template (VPAT) and/or resolving contractual provisions as deemed necessary by the Information Security Office.